 - The Haunted Mansion

 - Pirates of the Caribbean

-Disney has announced that the Skyliner will open in fall 2019.
+Disney has announced that the Skyliner will open on September 29, 2019.

 We’ll be sure to bring you Skyliner news as Disney releases it.
 In the meantime, we’ll just have to keep daydreaming about the beautiful views we can expect to see from our gliding cabin!

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.